 Alex has been interviewed and quoted in publications like Publisher’s Weekly, the Wall Street Journal, Kirkus Reviews, and Entertainment Weekly, which called him “an A-list agent.”
 He is a graduate of the Johns Hopkins University and the MFA program at American University.
-He lives in New York City with his wife, Sarah, a book editor, and their daughters, Gabrielle and Vivienne.
+He lives in the New York City suburbs with his wife, Sarah, a book editor, and their daughters, Gabrielle and Vivienne.

 Kasey Poserina handles contracts for Glass Literary Management.
 Most recently, she worked at Simon & Schuster as a Contracts Director where she handled all aspects of contract drafting and negotiation for the following imprints: Free Press, Touchstone, Howard Books, and Simon & Schuster Audio.
 Prior to working at Simon & Schuster, Kasey was the Associate Director of Business Affairs at a major New York literary agency, where she worked with over ten literary agents reviewing and negotiating book publishing agreements, audio publishing agreements, publishing agreements with British and foreign language publishers, first serial licenses, film agreements, and author-writer collaboration agreements.
 She lives in Westport, Connecticut with her husband, Ron P., and their son, Ben.